 Parents who co-sleep do have sex.
 That’s how second children get born.
 Co-sleeping parents may have a lot of sex, in fact, because they’re free of the confines of the everyday, on-your-back, missionary position.
 So fear no more.
 Let’s lift the veil.
 Here’s how co-sleeping parents have sex:

 In the bed.
 When the baby’s on a separate sleeping surface, like a co-sleeper, it doesn’t count.
-Pile some pillows as a screen and go at it.
+Find something safe to use as a screen and go at it.
 Don’t say you could never do it, you sleep- and sex-deprived maniac.

 In the bed.
 When the baby’s small enough to stay in one place, it doesn’t count.
-Pile some pillows as a screen and go at it.
+Find something safe to use as a screen and go at it.
 Again: If you’re desperate enough, you’ll do it.

 On the bedroom floor.
 The safest option if you’re worried about a stirring baby.
 You can even still do it in the missionary position!
 The carpet’s probably cushy for Mommy, though Daddy may have to worry about rug burn on his knees.